 The bill is expected to have a significant negative fiscal impact on state and local government expenditures.
 The FDOT estimates that if 20 percent of the current locations warrant a traffic signal or pedestrian hybrid beacon, then the construction costs for conversion could be \$11.4 million, with a recurring annual maintenance cost of \$122,000 per year.
-The estimated cost to remove midblock crosswalks is \$35.4 million.
-16
+The estimated cost to remove the midblock crosswalks is \$35.4 million.16

 However, the extent of the impact to governments is indeterminate because the number of midblock locations and their design and treatment is unknown.
-Additionally, the number of locations that will be modified to comply with the bill's requirement and the number of local midblock crosswalks to be removed is unknown.
+Additionally, the number of locations that will be modified to comply with the bill's requirements and the number of local midblock crosswalks to be removed is unknown.
+The number of pedestrian information signs and cost to install such signs at all midblock crosswalks is also unknown.